Immaculate Conception: Eastern Orthodoxy

-The Eritrean and Ethiopian Orthodox Tewahedo do believe in the Immaculate Conception of the Theotokos.
-The Ethiopian Orthodox Tewahedo Church celebrates the Feast of the Immaculate Conception on Nehasie 7 (August 13).

 Old Catholics

 In the mid-19th century, some Catholics who were unable to accept the doctrine of papal infallibility left the Roman Church and formed the Old Catholic Church.
 This movement rejects the Immaculate Conception.

 Protestantism

-Protestants overwhelmingly condemned the promulgation of Ineffabilis Deus as an exercise in papal power, and the doctrine itself as un-scriptural, for it denied that all had sinned and rested on the Latin translation of Luke 1:28 (the "full of grace" passage) that the original Greek did not support.
+Protestants overwhelmingly condemned the promulgation of Ineffabilis Deus as an exercise in papal power, and the doctrine itself as unscriptural, for it denied that all had sinned and rested on the Latin translation of Luke 1:28 (the "full of grace" passage) that the original Greek did not support.
 Protestants, therefore, teach that Mary was a sinner saved through grace, like all believers.